MPEGGroup/mpeg-sdl-parser/README.md

 // Dispatch the handler to visit all nodes in the AST dispatchNodeHandler(specification, new MyNodeHandler());

-// Pretty print the specification (retaining comments) let prettifiedSpecification = await prettyPrint(specification, sdlStringInput)
+// Pretty print the specification (retaining comments and handling parse errors) let prettifiedSpecification = await prettyPrint(specification, sdlStringInput)

 console.log(prettifiedSpecification);